telerik/justmock-docs/basic-usage/mock-properties.md

     End Interface
 {{endregion}}

-**Example 4** shows how you can control the return value of an indexed property getter.
+**Example 4** shows how you can control the return value of an indexer property getter.

 #### __[C#] Example 4: Return different values for different indexes__